lsst-sqre/nublado1/README.md

 ## Running

 * Log in with GitHub OAuth2.
+You must be a member of one of the organizations listed in the GitHub Organization Whitelist, and your membership in that organization must be `public` rather than `private`.

 ### Using the LSST Stack